 , CharLS is about twice as fast

-The svn trunk is used for day to day development.
+The git repository is used for day to day development.
 Usually it builds on Windows.
 Linux is tested less regular.
-Use of the trunk build in production code is not reccomended.

 - Decompression of rectangular regions from huge images